-Lesions of the corticospinal tract (= pyramidal tract) in the area of the internal capsule due to, e.g., bleedings lead to paralyses.
-During the acute stage, loose paralyses of the contralateral side of the body are common, which turn into spastic paralyses in the further process and are characterized by pathological reflexes.
+Paralysis could result from lesions of the corticospinal tract (pyramidal tract) in the area of the internal capsule due to, e.g., bleeding.
+During the acute stage, loose paralysis of the contralateral side of the body is common, which turns into spastic paralysis and is characterized by pathological reflexes.

 The pyramidal fibers in the internal capsule are arranged topographically, and therefore, depending on the position of damage, different muscle groups can be affected by the paralysis (hemiplegia of the arms or legs).
 As the motor neurons remain intact, there is no atrophy of the muscles.
 Fine motor skills are impaired and muscle strength is reduced because the internal capsule also conducts fibers to the brain stem and cerebellum.